 "What I look for in any image is a sense of involvement, I want to see and feel the story in a single frame.
 Studying paintings by artists such as Rembrandt, Caravaggio, Turner and Cezanne can help release creativity by learning about composition and lighting."

 Photography Curator & Former Head of AA Photo Library

-Debbie has 17 years experience working in photography, in the archive of the Royal Photographic Society Collection and as Head of the AA Picture Library.
+Debbie has almost 20 years experience working in photography, in the archive of the Royal Photographic Society Collection and as Head of the AA Picture Library.
 She works as a freelance writer and curator specialising on the history of photography.
-Debbie is currently working with the Royal Geographic Society on a book and accompanying exhibition on the photography of Isabella Bird which was published in February 2015.
+Debbie recently worked with the Royal Geographical Society on a book and accompanying exhibition on the photography of Isabella Bird.

 "A great photograph communicates as well as capturing an image.
 The judgement of the photographer is essential to the process.
 An inexpensive camera can create stunning results - it's the skill of the photographer and their approach to their subject which is important."